-This allows viewer to observe the filtered sine DAC and control DAC outputs at J4 (the sine signal) and J3 (the control DAC signal).
+This allows viewer to observe the filtered I and Q DAC outputs at J4 (the "I" signal) and J3 (the "Q" signal).
 This places the 50 Ω (input and output Z) low-pass filters in the I and Q DAC pathways to remove images and aliased harmonics and other spurious signals above the dc to approximately 120 MHz bandpass.
+These signals will appear as nearly pure sine waves and exactly 90 degrees out-of-phase with each other.
 These filters are designed with the assumption that the system clock speed is at or near maximum (300 MHz).
-If the system clock utilized is much less than 300 MHz, for example, 200 MHz, unwanted DAC products other than the fundamental signal will be passed by the low-pass filters.
+If the system clock utilized is much less than 300 MHz, for example 200 MHz, unwanted DAC products other than the fundamental signal will be passed by the low-pass filters.